 May 2: Launch of CPJ's 2013 Impunity Index featured at official World Press Freedom Day events in New York and San José, Costa Rica.

-May 2-4: UNESCO's official World Press Freedom Day celebration with 300 global participants will include a CPJ panel on good practices for safety of journalists and impunity.
-We will also host a side meeting, called "Research, Action, Results: Strategy Discussion for Combating Impunity," with press freedom groups, journalists, and academics.
+May 2-4: UNESCO's official World Press Freedom Day celebration with 300 global participants included a CPJ panel on good practices for safety of journalists and impunity.
+We also hosted a side meeting, called "Research, Action, Results: Strategy Discussion for Combating Impunity," with press freedom groups, journalists, and academics.

-May 3: For World Press Freedom Day, CPJ is co-sponsoring a full-day press freedom symposium at New York University.
-The event is free and open to the public.
+May 3: For World Press Freedom Day, CPJ co-sponsored a full-day press freedom symposium at New York University.
+The event was free and open to the public.
 For details, please click here.

 May 8: Panel discussion, "Stamping Out Impunity," at the Frontline Club in London.

 May 8: Maziar Bahari and Joel Simon in a conversation with Jon Stewart at the School of Visual Arts in New York.
-The discussion, called "Censorship and power in Iran," will include a screening.
+The discussion, called "Censorship and power in Iran," included a screening.